 While I was hanging around the base waiting to link up with the commander, I noticed a large gathering of soldiers and civilians in an open area.
 In my curiosity, I wondered if there was something I needed to be in the know about.
 There was approximately 50 or so people gathering around a projector to watch a PowerPoint presentation projected on the side of a wall.
 I assumed the crowd was too large to accommodate on this small base where work areas were tight.
 Doing this outside made no sense because fighter jets flew and were so loud it could cause permanent hearing damage.
 I thought to myself, “Well, since they are doing this presentation out in the open, the information can’t be that sensitive.
 Surely taking a few notes or jottings couldn’t hurt?”

-As the presentation started, I began writing things down, but I felt a bit uneasy on what I was hearing, and given the context, it was right before I would be heading out to the field.
-The gentleman started off by explaining this fighting season was the bloodiest since 2007.
-A chart detailed the number of significant events (SIGACTS) and quantitative information about those killed in action, enemies killed in action, those wounded in action, improvised explosive devices found, indirect fire attacks, etcetera.
+This presentation took place right before I would be heading out into the field.
+As it started and I began writing things down, I started to feel more than a bit uneasy about what I was hearing.
+The gentleman started off by explaining this fighting season was the bloodiest since 2007 A chart detailed the number of significant events (SIGACTS) and quantitative information about those killed in action, enemies killed in action, those wounded in action, improvised explosive devices found, indirect fire attacks, etcetera.
 Cough, ahem.
 I stopped myself at this point for a couple reasons:

 First, I did not want to walk around with this in my notebook in case I lost it and the enemy had eyes on this information.
 Second, I was sure this could come back a bite me somehow.
 I immediately became nervous because of what I already had written down.
 I started thinking to myself as well: I don’t really need to be here.